 Elizabeth*’s husband is a patient at California Medical Facility (CMF).
-She is intimately connected with the experiences of patients through her support network, which she shared with the Vanguard in an interview.
+She is intimately connected with the experiences of patients through her support network, which she shared with us in an interview.

 CMF is located in Vacaville, Solano County.
 It is a prison hospital for men that provides primary care, chronic care, mental health treatment, disability services and hospice care.

 Currently, CMF is utilizing their “D dorm” to segregate COVID-positive patients from the general population.
 Prior to the pandemic, this dorm was used to house dogs that incarcerated people would train through the Paws in Prison program.